 Whatever the plan that suits your basic needs entails, there are some givens that you should also consider.
-You want a host that is willing to guarantee at least a 99 percent uptime.
+You want a host willing to guarantee at least a 99 percent uptime.
 If visitors can’t access your site, then it becomes useless.
 Downtime is responsible for many would-be customers to look elsewhere for what they want.
-You will also want a host that can guarantee a speedy response time.
+You will also want a host that can guarantee a quick response time.
 Consider only the sites that offer a server response time of under 300 milliseconds.

 Ask Real Users

 Visit websites that offer users a chance to leave honest reviews.
 If you depend only on the host’s website, you will be led to believe nobody else can match them.
 After all, they want your business.
 Read as many honest reviews as possible.
 Make lists of the positive and negative aspects of each host you are considering.
 Once you have gone through a fair amount of these, you should have lists of the pros and cons of each.
 Here is where you decide how important each of these is to you.
 Looking at items that keep coming up in many reviews is essential.
 If these are all negative reviews, and the item appears in most of them, it may be better to eliminate that host as a choice.
 The greater the number of reviews you have, the better the decision can be made.
 If every review seems optimistic, you may want to question the accuracy of how the review site chooses the posting of reviews.
 Every host is going to have a mixture of positive and negative reviews.
 Your job is to determine what factors into each of these and then decide for yourself how important each is to your personal needs.